 Set in the historic Queen Victoria Building, afternoon tea at the QVB is a popular outing.
 The Tea Room is owned by the same company as the Gunners Barracks, which ensures that both teas are of a high standard.
 Be sure to arrive hungry as the extremely efficient staff offer extra sandwiches once yours have run out.
-For something different, try the Oriental High Tea which features Peking duck pancakes and and scallop and ginger dumplings.

 The Tea Room QVB, 3, Queen Victoria Building, 455 George St, Sydney

 Tucked away inside a quiet nook of Westfield Sydney, from the inside it’s easy to forget you’re dining inside a shopping centre.
 They have an extensive tea selection (try the “Creme Brulee”) and a choice of scone flavour (their speciality).
 On the day we visited we tried a limited edition Katherine Sabbath high tea, which was developed in conjunction with the amazing baker, featuring a fancy donut, and a special blueberry, white chocolate scone.

 Get more info on high tea at The Tea Salon.

 The Tea Salon, Westfield Sydney, Lvl 4, Cnr Pitt Street Mall and Market Street, Sydney

 The Tea Cosy